elastic/integrations/packages/lmd/docs/README.md

-# Lateral Movement Detection (LMD) Model
+# Lateral Movement Detection Model

-The LMD model package contains the lateral movement detection model and the associated assets.
+The Lateral movement detection model package contains the lateral movement detection model and the associated assets.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial or Platinum level subscription installed on your cluster before proceeding.
 This package is licensed under Elastic License v 1.0.

 ## Configuration

-To download the assets, click **Settings** > **Install LMD assets**.
+To download the assets, click **Settings** > **Install Lateral Movement Detection assets**.

 Then use these detection rules and anomaly detection jobs for lateral movement detection.

 ### Add preconfigured anomaly detection jobs

-In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for Lateral Movement Detection (LMD).
+In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for Lateral Movement Detection.
 When you select the card, you will see a pre-configured anomaly detection job that you can enable depending on what makes the most sense for your environment.

 ### Enable Security rules

-To maximize the benefit of the LMD detection framework, you might consider activating detection rules that are triggered when certain conditions for the anomaly detection jobs are satisfied.
+To maximize the benefit of the Lateral movement detection framework, you might consider activating detection rules that are triggered when certain conditions for the anomaly detection jobs are satisfied.
 See the [documentation](https://www.elastic.co/guide/en/security/current/detection-engine-overview.html) for more information on importing and enabling the rules.

 ## ML Modules

-### Lateral Movement Detection (LMD)
+### Lateral Movement Detection

 Detects potential lateral movement activity by identifying malicious file transfers to a host.